Spix's macaw: Taxonomy

 Spix's macaw is the only known species of the genus Cyanopsitta.
 The genus name is derived from the Ancient Greek kuanos meaning "blue" and psittakos meaning "parrot".
 The species name spixii is a Latinized form of the surname "von Spix", hence Cyanopsitta spixii means "blue parrot of Spix".
 The genus Cyanopsitta is one of six genera of Central and South American macaws in the tribe Arini, which also includes all the other long-tailed New World parrots.
 Tribe Arini together with the short-tailed Amazon and allied parrots and a few miscellaneous genera make up subfamily Arinae of Neotropical parrots in family Psittacidae of true parrots.

-In 1638 Georg Marcgrave was the first European naturalist to observe and describe the species; however, it is named for Johann Baptist von Spix, who collected the type specimen in April 1819 in Brazil, but gave it the misnomer Arara hyacinthinus not realizing till later that the name collided with Psittacus hyacinthinus, the name assigned to the hyacinth macaw described by John Lathan in 1790.
-Spix's mistake was noticed in 1832 by German Professor of Zoology Johann Wagler, who realized that the 1819 specimen was smaller and a different colour from the hyacinth macaw and he designated the new species as "Sittace spixii".
-It wasn't until 1854 that naturalist Prince Charles Bonaparte properly placed it in its own genus, designating the bird Cyanopsitta spixi[sic], based on important morphological differences between it and the other blue macaws.
+In 1638, German naturalist Georg Marcgrave became the first to describe the species and the first European to observe it.
+It is named, however, for German biologist Johann Baptist von Spix, who collected the type specimen in April 1819 in Brazil but gave it the misnomer Arara hyacinthinus, not realizing the name collided with Psittacus hyacinthinus, the name assigned to the hyacinth macaw described by John Lathan in 1790.
+Spix's mistake was noticed in 1832 by German ornithologist Johann Georg Wagler, who realized that the 1819 specimen was smaller and a different colour from the hyacinth macaw; he designated the new species Sittace spixii.
+It wasn't until 1854 that French naturalist Charles Lucien Bonaparte properly placed it in its own genus, designating the bird Cyanopsitta spixi[sic], based on important morphological differences between it and the other blue macaws.
 It was listed as Cyanopsittacus spixi[sic] by Italian zoologist Tommaso Salvadori in his 1891 Catalog of the Birds in the British Museum.